Soham-2004/Soham-2004.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a freshman majoring in Computer Science and B.E.M (Business, Economics, and Management) at the [California Institute of Technology(Caltech)](https://caltech.edu).
+I am a sophomore majoring in Computer Science and B.E.M (Business, Economics, and Management) at the [California Institute of Technology(Caltech)](https://caltech.edu).
 My interests lie in machine learning, computer vision, and economics.
 In specific, I am interested in the applications of machine learning to other interdisciplinary fields.
 Previously, I have done research projects in the fields of healthcare, cybersecurity, and statistical modelling.

 On-going Projects